 How will the course be structured?

-Set over six weekends between May and October 2023, Patrick and Anita will adopt a blended learning approach: face-to-face contact complemented by some preparation for sessions through pre-reading and pre-session tasks.
+Set over six weekends, Patrick and Anita will adopt a blended learning approach: face-to-face contact complemented by some preparation for sessions through pre-reading and pre-session tasks.
 They will use participative methods: large group discussion and small group experiential exercises.
 Thoughts, observations, questioning and critique are encouraged.
 Additionally, there is a strong focus on the practice of supervision and training for the skills involved.
 The course will also embrace ‘live’ supervision practice sessions with peer and tutor feedback.

 You will be expected to undertake 40 hours of supervision under the guidance of a consultative supervisor as part of the course to integrate theory into practice and practise your supervisory skills.